-Boxer Support Personnel: Any coach, trainer, manager, agent, team staff, official, medical, paramedical personnel, parent or any other Person working with, treating or assisting a boxer participating in or preparing for sports Competition.
+Athlete Support Personnel: Any coach, trainer, manager, agent, team staff, official, medical, paramedical personnel, parent or any other Person working with, treating or assisting an Athlete participating in or preparing for sports Competition.

-76 [Comment to boxers: Individuals who participate in sport may fall in one of five categories: 1) International-Level boxer, 2) National-Level boxer, 3) individuals who are not International- or National-Level boxers but over whom the International Federation or National Anti-Doping Organisation has chosen to exercise authority, 4) Recreational boxers, and 5) individuals over whom no International Federation or National Anti-Doping Organisation has, or has chosen to, exercise authority.
-All International- and National-Level boxers are subject to the anti-doping rules of the Code, with the precise definitions of international and national level sport to be set forth in the anti-doping rules of the International Federations and National Anti-Doping Organisations.]
+[Comment to Athletes: Individuals who participate in sport may fall in one of five categories: 1) International-Level Athlete, 2) National-Level Athlete, 3) individuals who are not International- or National-Level Athletes but over whom the International Federation or National Anti-Doping Organisation has chosen to exercise authority, 4) Recreational Athletes, and 5) individuals over whom no International Federation or National Anti-Doping Organisation has, or has chosen to, exercise authority.
+All International- and National-Level Athletes are subject to the anti-doping rules of the Code, with the precise definitions of international and national level sport to be set forth in the anti-doping rules of the International Federations and National Anti-Doping Organisations.]